 Everyone Has Anxiety Dreams.
-Olympic Athletes Have Olympic-Sized Ones
+Olympic Athletes Have Olympic-Size Ones

 In biathlon, a sport that combines cross-country skiing with rifle shooting, Susan Dunklee says she and her teammates share this anxiety dream: "That we show up to the starting line and we're not wearing our rifle.
 Which is, you know, a moment of extreme stress!"

 In fact, for Dunklee, that nightmare is grounded in reality: She did once head off to start a race, minus her rifle.
-"My coach saw me and said, 'Susan, you forgetting something?'" she recalled.
+"My coach saw me and said, 'Susan, you forgetting something?' " she recalled.

-In some of Alpine speed skier Tommy Biesemeyer's dreams, anxiety merges with the prospect of physical pain.
+In some of Alpine ski racer Tommy Biesemeyer's dreams, anxiety merges with the prospect of physical pain.

-"I have had some dreams I've woken up in the sweats from," he said, "going off of a jump, and then just drifting in the air and not knowing when you were gonna hit but you knew you're gonna hit hard.
+"I have had some dreams I've woken up in the sweats from," he said, "going off of a jump, and then just drifting in the air and not knowing when you were gonna hit, but you knew you're gonna hit hard.
 That's a fear of mine, for sure.
 That can haunt me when I'm sleeping."

-The flip side of that dream comes from aerial skier Ashley Caldwell, whose sport involves somersaults and twists some 60 feet high in the air.
+The flip side of that dream comes from aerial skier Ashley Caldwell, whose sport involves somersaults and twists some 60 feet in the air.
 Her dream, though, is less anxiety, more fantasy.

 "I go off the jump and I start flipping and twisting and I just never come down," she told me.
 "And I just keep flipping and twisting.
 That's a fun one.
 You just keep going.
 I did, like, 17 million backflips in my dream."